 Under the guidance of famed viticulturist Steve Matthiasson, The Windmill Vineyard in Dunnigan Hills was planted to four white Rhone varietals, with the intention of producing a true Field Blend.
 The fruit was whole bunch pressed and then fermented in neutral French oak.
-Each individual barrel was left unstirred to age sur lie until bottling in early 2015.
+Each individual barrel was left unstirred to age sur lie until bottling in March 2015.

 A girl's eye view:

 The Windmill Vineyard, like most of the Dunnigan Hills AVA, is lovely, rolling hills with gentle breezes and a Mediterranean climate that is the envy of most.
 Freezing is seldom a concern for these girls and long, warm days allow for even ripening and an abundance of flavors to develop.